mongodb/specifications/source/index-management/tests/README.rst

 Setup
 ~~~~~

-These tests must run against an Atlas cluster with a 7.0+ server.
-Tools are available drivers-evergreen-tools which can setup and teardown
+These tests must run against an Atlas cluster with a 7.0+ server.  `Scripts are available <https://github.com/mongodb-labs/drivers-evergreen-tools/tree/master/.evergreen/atlas>`_ in drivers-evergreen-tools which can setup and teardown
 Atlas clusters.
 To ensure that the Atlas cluster is cleaned up after each CI run, drivers should configure evergreen to run these tests
 as a part of a task group.
 Be sure that the cluster gets torn down!